underwateroverlander/Docker-NNM/Readme.md

 # Deviations

-This NNM is configured with complex password requirements turned off and a monitored range of 0.0.0.0.
+This NNM is configured with complex password requirements turned off, password set to password, a monitored range of 0.0.0.0, and monitor mode enabled.
 Please update to reflect your needs.
 Stay tuned for more!

 # Future Builds